railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Just as you installed a GTK client on a Linux server, you can also install the Open ERP client-web server.
-It's possible to install it from sources after installing its dependencies from packages as you did with the Open ERP server, but Tiny have provided a simpler way to do this for eTiny – using a system known as ez_setup.
+You can install it from sources after installing its dependencies from packages as you did with the Open ERP server, but Tiny have provided a simpler way to do this for eTiny – using a system known as ez_setup.